codewithgaji/Numera/README.md

-# Word to Digits Converter
+# Word to Digits Converter(Numera)

 ## Overview
 This project was inspired by a challenge from a friend (@oladayotech) to convert word numbers into digits using Python.
 It pushed me to explore number formatting for large values such as millions, billions, and trillions for better readability.
 Additionally, I learned how using multiplication logic simplifies the process compared to creating a dictionary for every possible number up to a trillion.
+Today, 4th of April 2025 I made a new release with a decent website for users to try out numera.

 ## What This Code Does
 The Word to Digits Converter is a Python program that: